Luis E. Valcárcel: Jobs and public life

 He was Minister of Public Education (from 1945 to 1947, a position which reflected the establishment of peasant school nuclei, a network of rural schools that it integrated education, health and work for children and members of a peasant community.
 He followed the example of Waynasata de Bolivia (1945).
-President of the Institute of Peruvian Studies, of the National Association of Writers and Artists (ANEA), of the Peruvian American Cultural Institute (ICPNA), and of the Inter-American Committee of Folklore; Director of the Peruvian Indian Institute; Member of the Peruvian Executive Committee of Unesco; Vice President of the National Academy of History, and of the Center for Military-Historical Studies.
+President of the Institute of Peruvian Studies, of the National Association of Writers and Artists (ANEA), of the Peruvian North American Cultural Institute (ICPNA), and of the Inter-American Committee of Folklore; Director of the Peruvian Indian Institute; Member of the Peruvian Executive Committee of Unesco; Vice President of the National Academy of History, and of the Center for Military-Historical Studies.

 The Quechua language and Andean popular culture were his concern, as the Ministry of Education, the University and from their publications.
-He promoted the reactivation of Intiraymi in Cuzco.
+He promoted the reactivation of Inti Raymi in Cuzco.
 He was nominated for a Nobel Peace Prize.